skosachiov/linux-remote-assistance/README.md

 ## Fast start (ansible automation, push mode)

-Tested on Ubuntu 20.04 and Centos Stream 8.
+Tested on Ubuntu 20.04 and 22.04 and Centos Stream 8.
 Can be used for any Debian/RHEL-based distributions.

 ### Install